 - Contains Honey - Visitor Favorite - item usually sells out!

 All food and pastries are made in a facility (our kitchen) that uses milk, eggs, fish, nuts, and wheat.
 Some of our pastries use walnuts.
-Most of our food and pastries use wheat flour.
-Only the dolmathes, Greek salad, tourlou-tourlou, and grilled meats do not.
+Most of our food and pastries use wheat flour--only the dolmathes, Greek salad, houmous, tzatziki, and grilled meats do not.

 If you have a specific allergy, please contact us for the full list of ingredients.